On harmonic Hilbert spaces on compact abelian groups: Introduction

 \subsection{Plan of the paper}

 We introduce our notation in Section~\ref{secPrelim}, and give an overview of relevant results from RKHS theory in Section~\ref{secRKHS}.
 In Section~\ref{secSubconv}, we describe the construction of RKHAs on compact abelian groups associated with subconvolutive functions.
 In Section~\ref{sec:spec}, we study the spectra and state spaces of RKHAs (not necessarily associated with subconvolutive functions).
 In Section~\ref{secMarkov} we study one-parameter families of RKHAs associated with Markov semigroups.
-Section~\ref{sec:proof:LCA} contains the proof of an auxiliary result, Lemma~\ref{lem:LCA}, on integral operators associated with translation-invariant kernels on LCAs.
+Section~\ref{secWienerAlg} discusses aspects of Fourier--Wermer algebras associated with subconvolutive weights and their embedding relationships with RKHAs.
+Appendix~\ref{sec:proof:LCA} contains the proof of an auxiliary result, Lemma~\ref{lem:LCA}, on integral operators associated with translation-invariant kernels on LCAs.